Yachting.fr remains open during the May long weekends!

 Applications where weight is a key factor

-These are the most advanced and demanding of composite pulleys.
-Thanks to their integrated ball bearing , they offer optimal friction reduction and better energy efficiency for fine and dynamic adjustments.
+These are the most advanced and demanding composite blocks.
+Thanks to their integrated ball bearing, they offer optimal friction reduction and improved energy efficiency for fine and dynamic adjustments.

 Harken: Carbo, Holt: Composite, Viadana: Composite